 What is Texit Credit?

-We’re here to represent TNM members that are subjected to inaccurate, unfair or unverified negative items on credit reports.
+We’re here to represent our clients that are subjected to inaccurate, unfair or unverified negative items on credit reports.
 Negative items could be keeping you from getting a loan or costing you thousands of dollars in higher interest rates and fees.
 Texit Credit works with you, leveraging your legal rights to address the questionable negative items actively hurting your reports.